christensenjairus/ClusterCreator/README.md

 2. `ipv6.enabled = true`, but `ipv6.dual_stack = false` will enable IPv6 on the host and VLAN, but the cluster will only have IPv4 addresses.
 This is helpful so the hosts can resolve ipv6 addresses, but don't need dual stack services.
 3. `ipv6.enabled = true`, and `ipv6.dual_stack = true` will enable IPv6 on the host and VLAN, and the cluster will have both IPv4 and IPv6 addresses.
 This is the most complex configuration.

 Currently, there is no option to have an IPv6-only cluster.
 This is a complex use case that complicates the setup for various reasons.
-For example, github's container registry doesn't have an IPv6 address.
+For example, Github's container registry doesn't have an IPv6 address.

 *Note: The HA kube-vip apiserver address can be IPv6 without enabling dual-stack.*